smithlabs/todoist-deck-clear/roadmap/README.md

 **Code formatter**: Use a code formatter

+1. Use [flake8](https://flake8.pycqa.org/en/latest/) initially for learning
-1. https://github.com/psf/black has a neovim integration https://github.com/averms/black-nvim
+2. Later on use this - https://github.com/psf/black has a neovim integration https://github.com/averms/black-nvim